-Hepatic encephalopathy (HE) is a decline in brain function that results from a build-up of toxins in the blood.
+Hepatic encephalopathy (HE) is a decline in brain function that results from a buildup of toxins in the blood.
 There are four stages of HE, which range from mild symptoms to loss of consciousness.
 Symptoms include confusion, slowed movement, and personality changes.

 The condition occurs when a person’s liver cannot remove sufficient toxins from the bloodstream.
 People with acute liver damage or advanced liver disease are at risk of developing HE.

 Keep reading for more information about the symptoms, causes, and treatments of HE.